yaqwsx/bcthesis/symdivine.md

 ## Theoretical model

 \smt store uses a representation described in \cite{BBH14}.
-A quantifier- free first-order bit-vector \smt formula $\varphi$ called *path condition* is used for description of the possible memory valuations set defined in
+A quantifier-free first-order bit-vector \smt formula $\varphi$ called *path condition* is used for description of the possible memory valuations set defined in
 \autoref{sec:symdivine:arch:datastore}.
 The set of program variables $V$